Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Reproducibility Statement

 \section{Reproducibility Statement}

 For all experiments we use publicly available datasets for research: LibriSpeech (CC BY 4.0) and Common Voice v13.0 (CC BY-SA 3.0).
 Data processing is described in the main body of the paper.
-We also plan to release the code with the main experiments.
-However, we tried as much as possible to describe all configurations, training details, ablations, and our procedure of selecting hyper-parameters throughout the paper and in the Appendix.
+We describe all configurations, training details, ablations, and our procedure of selecting hyper-parameters throughout the paper and in Appendix.
 We also provide important discussions on different aspects of the empirical results as well as detailed plots of various characteristics tracked during training in the Appendix.
+The code is open sourced and available at \url{ https://github.com/apple/ml-pfl4asr}.